Productivity & Workflow

 Text editor< 100MBMediumVisual editing needed

-Application logs often repeat the same error messages.
-Remove duplicates to see unique errors and their frequency.
+Application logs tend to repeat the same error over and over.
+Removing duplicates lets you see which unique errors actually occurred and how often.

 Frequently Asked Questions